LOCATION: Tuskegee, Alabama

 - A center for Plant Biotechnology Research which is training U.S. Scientists and students as well as scientists from Ghana, China, Nigeria, South Africa, Uganda, Egypt, and Tanzania to continue work of Dr. George Washington Carver in today's cutting edge science and technology.

-- One of two centers funded by NASA to develop a technology for growing food in space during human space missions.
+- One of the first centers funded by NASA to develop a technology for growing food in space during human space missions.

 - The offspring of two American giants, Booker T. Washington and George Washington Carver.

-- The only historically black college or university to maintain academic excellence while supporting a football program exceeding a 611-win career record and many conference titles including 4 consecutive SIAC Conference Football Championships.
+- The only historically black college or university to maintain academic excellence while supporting a football program that exceeds a 680-win career record and many conference titles including 4 consecutive SIAC Conference Football Championships.